 Liver transplant is basically replacing diseaed liver with a new liver.
-There are many types of liver transplants that are done in India that include:
+There are many types of liver transplants that are done at Livcure Centre in India that include:

 Living Donor Liver Transplants

 However, living donor liver transplant is the most commonly done liver transplant at Livcure Centre in India.
 In a living donor transplant procedure in India part of the liver is taken from the donor who has to be a family member or the blood relative of the patient as per the governing rules in India.
 Although living donor transplant is done in maximum number of cases in India but finding a suitable and fit donor is a big challenge in liver transplant surgery.
 The most important criteria for a donor is to have the matching blood group.
 In liver transplant RH typing (positive or negative) does not matter.
 This precisely means that the blood group of the donor and reciever has to be same or compatible as per the blood group acceptability criteria which is as under:

 O Blood group donor can donate the liver to O, A, B or AB groups

 A Blood group donor can donate the liver to A or AB group

 B Blood group donor can donate the liver to B or AB group

 AB Blood group donor can donate the liver to AB group

 This is still easier part of the selection the next criteria is that the donor should be in the age bracket of 18 to 55 years and fit.
 By fit we mean that the liver donor should not be overweight as overwight leads to Fatty Liver, should not have any comorbidity like kidney disease, cardiac problem, viral infections like Hepatitis B, C or HIV.
 With the kind of sedentary life style of people in India dovetailed with bad food habits, it makes the donor selction for liver transplant surgery in India a tough nut to crack.